Skip to Content

 The simplest way to adjust an hourglass is to add or remove sand.
 Sand is easier to change than glass.

-You don’t make an hourglass run at a faster rate by yelling at the bottleneck, or putting it onto a performance improvement plan, or planning an outing to a baseball game.
-Encourage the sand to do more with less and see where that gets you.
+You don’t make an hourglass run at a faster rate by yelling at the bottleneck, or putting it onto a performance improvement plan, or taking it to a baseball game.
+Tell the sand to do more with less and see where that gets you.

 To adjust a complex system, first, figure out what the bottlenecks are.
-In this line of work, call them constraints.
+In this line of work, you might call them constraints.
 Go look, measure, count.
 Once you’ve found those constraints, get comfortable with them.
 There’s always a key constraint.
 Remove the key constraint and the second-worst constraint rises, smiling, to take its place.
 Continuous improvement is the practice of removing constraints, one at a time, without hurting anybody.
 Contrast this with typical improvement projects that merely push problems around until they are held by the unluckiest manager.

 To adjust the system, you must discover the system under adjustment.
 We learn from the hourglass that it’s possible: rate, amount, duration.

-A page from “Be Here Now” by Ram Dass (1971).
+A page from ‘Be Here Now’ by Ram Dass (1971).

-This page from Ram Dass’ “Be Here Now” helps me find patience.
-And patience is what makes me effective.
+This page from Ram Dass’ Be Here Now helps me find patience.
+And patience makes me effective.

-For example, on the meditation cushion, I appreciate—laugh off—moments where I notice a desire to produce more stillness, but faster.
+• For example, on the meditation cushion, I appreciate and laugh off moments where I notice a desire to produce more stillness—and faster.

-For example, when changing systems for my clients, I remember that things only happen so fast, especially inside large, disorganized organizations, where people suffer under autocratic leadership, and where safety is not established and maintained.
+• For example, when working with clients, I remember that things only happen at a certain rate, especially inside large, dysfunctional organizations, where people suffer under autocratic leadership, and where safety is neither established or maintained.

 You can’t rip the skin off the snake.